Equity-linked note: Principal-guaranteed notes

 A principal-guaranteed note (PGN) is a structured product composed of a zero-coupon bond and a long option, which may be a call option or put option.
 The product is principal-protected, i.e. the investor is guaranteed to receive at least 100% of the original amount.

 The product is sold at the face value, where the discount on the zero-coupon bond is used to buy an option.
 If the underlying product goes in favour of the investor, the option is exercised to create additional return.

 Usually, the final payout is the amount invested, plus the gain in the underlying stock or index times a note-specific participation rate, which can be more or less than 100%.
 For example, if the underlying equity gains 50% during the investment period and the participation rate is 80%, the investor receives 1.40 dollars for each dollar invested.
 If the equity remains unchanged or declines, the investor still receives one dollar per dollar invested (as long as the issuer does not default).
 Generally, the participation rate is better in longer maturity notes, since the total amount of interest given up by the investor is higher.

+Advantages and disadvantages

+These investments are sometimes marketed as providing higher yields than bonds, but lower risk than stocks.
+Risks associated with equity-linked notes include: